Khubaib-Ahsan/Heart_Disease_Prediction/README.md

 Everything is working fine locally but due to 1-2 path errors, model is not predicting on deployed website.
+So I am adding screenshots for the model prediction.
+Also, I added jupyter notebook for complete python code.
 Thanks!